andre0341/graphs/README.md

 # Project
+Automating the creation of a report from an input file (xls generated from a form).
+Creating graphs and building the template from scratch.
-Graphs.
-Experimenting with Python Graphs.
+Graphs: Experimenting with Python Graphs.
+Radar/Spider, Lollipop, FacetGrid, DotPlot.
-A repository to see how some Python graphs work.
+A Python repository to see how some of these graphs work and automatically create reports.

 ## Getting Started
 ### Prerequisites
 Before using the files, make sure you have installed the latest version of Pandas, PlotLib, Numpy and Seaborn.
 Suggested but not mandadtory the usage of Python 3.8+.

-## Installing
+### Installing
 To install Pandas from terminal
 > pip install pandas